sean7512/RestEssentials/README.md

-RestEssentials is an extremely lightweight REST and JSON library for Swift 2.2.
+RestEssentials is an extremely lightweight REST and JSON library for Swift 3.0+

-**NOTE:** RestEssentials is **NOT** compatible with the beta versions of Swift 2.3 or 3.0.
-RestEssentials will be updated for Swift 3.0 once it is released.
+**NOTE:** RestEssentials is **ONLY** compatible with Swift 3.0 and above.
+If you are using Swift 2.2, you must use RestEssentials 2.0.0.
+Swift 2.3 is NOT supported by any version.

 ## Features

 - [x] Easily perform asynchronous REST networking calls (GET, POST, PUT, PATCH, or DELETE) that send JSON
-- [x] Supports JSON, Void, UIImage, and NSData resposne types
+- [x] Supports JSON, Void, UIImage, and Data resposne types
 - [x] Full JSON parsing capabilities
 - [x] HTTP response validation
 - [x] Send custom HTTP headers